Technicians Community and Events

-Sign in to Stream and watch the Technical Leaders Forum presentation and Q&A with Dr Carol Costello:
+Stream to watch the latest Technical Leaders Forum with Dr Carol Costello:

 The Technicians Network is for all staff in a technical role and aims to build links, explore areas of common ground and highlight opportunities for personal and professional development.
 It encourages an exchange of resources, knowledge, and experience through a regular newsletter and events for technical staff.

 The network is driven by the input from technical staff from across the University.
 If you would like to get involved, have an idea for an event or you want to promote the work you do contact the steering group at firstname.lastname@example.org.

 The University of Liverpool hosted a webinar ‘Technicians Supporting Student Wellbeing’.
 This webinar was a follow-on event from the collaborative Technician Report published June 2018 between the University of Liverpool, Technician Commitment, University of Nottingham, Science Council, Institute of Physics, Royal Society of Biology and the Royal Society of Chemistry.